Kielce Ghetto: Murder operations

 The labour camp functioned for several more months, supplying slave labour to German factories that were still running.
 In May 1943, some Jewish prisoners from Kielce were taken to forced-labour camps in Starachowice, Skarżysko-Kamienna, Pionki, and Bliżyn.
 On 23 May 1943, the German police collected 45 Jewish children who had stayed behind at the liquidated camp.
 They were brought to the Pakosz Cemetery and shot.
 Their ages ranged from 15 months to 15 years.
 In September 1943, as the Soviet front advanced westward, what remained of the Kielce slave labour facilities was gradually abandoned.
 The remaining skilled workers were sent to the Auschwitz complex and further to Buchenwald, including future Canadian artist Gershon Iskowitz.
 The Soviet Red Army rolled into Kielce on 15 January 1945.
 The once-vibrant Jewish community that existed in Kielce since the mid-1800s was all but wiped out.

 During the ghetto liquidation, there were a number of Jewish escapes, as well as rescue attempts by local Polish gentiles.
 Several Jews who escaped the ghetto were sheltered by Stefan Sawa in the village Zagórze near Daleszyce.
 Polish Home Army soldiers of the "Wybraniecki" unit, commanded by Marian Sołtysiak ("Barabasz"), murdered the hiding Jews and Sawa.
 Six Jewish victims are known by name, but more than ten were probably murdered.
 Sawa was posthumously awarded a Righteous Among the Nations medal.
 Other righteous who helped Kielce Ghetto's Jews include Bolesław Idzikowski, and the Śliwiński family.
+Yad Vashem Righteous database lists several dozens of Righteous involved with the rescues in the Kielce region.